svecile/KaggleComp/CNN Model/5411 images/Readme.md

 * dataset: "dataset" folder in our <em>Drive/train/dataset</em>

 <ol>
-  <li>load_data_CNN.ipynb: Pre-proccessing the data + making the pickle filles for the "Catheter_CNN.ipynb" and the models</li>
+  <li>load_data_CNN_5411.ipynb: Pre-proccessing the data + making the pickle filles for the "Catheter_CNN.ipynb" and the models</li>

-  <li>Catheter_CNN.ipynb: Continuing pre-proccessing the data from the pickle files + training the models + hyper-parameter tunning and Grid search</li>
+  <li>Catheter_CNN_5411.ipynb: Continuing pre-proccessing the data from the pickle files + training the models + hyper-parameter tunning and Grid search</li>
 </ol>